 There are endless internet resources.
-I have tried to post the most reputable sources above.
-Even so remember is that just because the information is online, it doesn’t make it true.
+Many of the most reputable sources are listed above.
+Please keep in mind: just because the information is online, it doesn’t make it true.
 Family trees posted by other researchers may not be validated by traditional research.
 Often, one person posts their understanding of their family tree and it gets replicated by others, without validation.

 DNA testing has emerged as a method to connect individuals who may not realize they are related, due to name changes, divorce, death, or adoption.

 Family projects, grouped by family name, provide an area for individuals to find connections to other family members with matching DNA segments.
 Many project members add their traditional genealogy to help fill in the family tree for all members.